-&lt;sup>1 Equivalent or approved substitute courses may be used to fulfill these course requirements.
+$^{^1}$ Equivalent or approved substitute courses may be used to fulfill these course requirements.
+Courses may be repeated only once.
 (See "Admission Requirements.")

-$^2$ Must be completed with a minimum grade of C prior to admission to the Integrative Core (BUS F301, M301, P301).
+$^{^2}$ Must be completed with a minimum grade of C prior to admission to the Integrative Core (BUS F301, M301, P301).

-&lt;sup>3 F301, M301, and P301 must be taken together as the Integrative Core.
-BUS X390 Integrative Experience (1 cr.) is required of transfer students who have completed all three courses of the Integrative Core at a campus other than IUPUI or IU Bloomington.
-All prerequisites must be completed prior to beginning the integrative core.
+3 F301, M301, and P301 must be taken together as the Integrative Core.
+BUS X390 Integrative Experience (1 cr.) is required of transfer students who have completed two or more courses of the Integrative Core.
+All prerequisites must be completed prior to a student registering for core.
 See an advisor if you have any questions.